Thank goodness it’s Friday! Leah is back with another great Phat Quarter tutorial!

 I’ve spared you pictures of my garage, but instead have brought you a tutorial that I hope you find useful.

 Plastic grocery bags are one of the hardest things to keep organized.
 Yes, I own the reusable grocery sacks (that get left in the car about 75% of the time).
 But I find many uses for the plastic bags around my house, so I don’t feel that it’s a complete waste when I forget to grab my reusable bags.
-Grab those plastic bags out from under the sink & let’s keep them in one of these fun grocery bag holders… you’ll be glad you took the 30 minutes for some stitch therapy & a cute organizing solution!
+Yet, finding a place to stash these plastic bags is a sore spot.
+I had a drawer that I used to put them in, but it just becomes a dumping ground for random things and then that becomes a mess when I actually need a plastic bag.
+Grab those plastic bags out from the drawers or under the sink & let’s keep them in one of these fun grocery bag holders… you’ll be glad you took the 30 minutes for some stitch therapy & a cute organizing solution!

 * four fat quarters (you can use fat eighths or 18″ wide scraps .. get creative with your fabric stash!)